Snowflyt/typora-copilot/README.md

 ### Script Uninstall (Recommended)

-For Windows users, locate to the `typora-copilot` folder and run the following command in PowerShell **as administrator** (if you have deleted the `typora-copilot` folder, you can download it again using `git clone` or by hand):
+For Windows users, locate to the installation directory of the plugin and run the following command in PowerShell **as administrator**.

 ```powershell
 .\bin\uninstall_windows.ps1